On the long-time limit of the mean curvature flow in closed manifolds

-By double cover of an embedded surface $P \subset N$ here we mean specifically a surface which is the boundary of a tubular neighborhood of $P$ in $N$.
-It is a fact (see for instance Lemma 3.6 in \cite{Hatcher07_Notes3Mfd}) that every class of $H_2(N,\Z)$ can be represented by an orientable properly embedded surface $M$.
-Recalling the Thurston norm $||\sigma||_{T}$ of $\sigma\in H_2(N,\Z)$ is the smallest attained genus of embedded surfaces homologous to $\sigma$, we see any such surface $M$ realizing the norm must be algebraically incompressible.
-If $||\sigma||_{T} \geq 1$ we can apply the Corollary above then, and clearly this must be the case if we suppose that $\pi_2(N)$ is trivial.
+By double cover of an embedded surface $P \subset N$, here we mean specifically a surface which is the boundary of a tubular neighborhood of $P$ in $N$.
+It is a fact (see, for instance, Lemma 3.6 in \cite{Hatcher07_Notes3Mfd}) that every class of $H_2(N,\Z)$ can be represented by an orientable properly embedded surface $M$.
+Recalling the Thurston norm $||\sigma||_{T}$ of $\sigma\in H_2(N,\Z)$ is the smallest attained genus of embedded surfaces homologous to $\sigma$.
+We see any such surface $M$ realizing the norm must be algebraically incompressible.
+If $||\sigma||_{T} \geq 1$ and if we suppose that $\pi_2(N)$ is trivial, we can apply the Corollary above, and claim that the minimal surface we obtain realizes the Thurston norm.
 We can record the discussion above as follows: \begin{cor} Suppose $\sigma\in H_2(N, \Z)$, with $\pi_2(N)$ trivial.
-Then either there exists an embedded oriented stable minimal surface $\Sigma$ in the class of $\sigma$ that realizes the Thurston norm of $\sigma$ or there is an element realizing the Thurston norm which is the double cover of a embedded nonoriented stable minimal surface. \end{cor}
+Then either there exists an embedded oriented stable minimal surface $\Sigma$ in the class of $\sigma$ that realizes the Thurston norm of $\sigma$ or there is an element realizing the Thurston norm which is the double cover of an embedded nonoriented stable minimal surface. \end{cor}